R08K09/day1_lab/src/cheatsheet.md

   * `ls -a` - does the same as `ls` but includes hidden files and directories
   * `ls -t` orders files and directories by the time they were last modified.
 * `open` - opens the current folder or file in finder
-* `q` - quit sub-screen and return to terminal
+* `q` - quits sub-screen and return to terminal
-* `clear` - clear terminal screen of all previous commands, so it's blank
+* `clear` - clears terminal screen of all previous commands, so it's blank

 ### Git Commands